fallahpo/CSCI-599--Deep-Learning/README.md

 This repository includes my solutions to the assignments of CSCI-599 Deep Learning course in University of Southern California.

 ## Code structure
-- CSCI-599 Assignment 1
-- - Implement the forward and backward passes as well as the neural network training procedure
-- CSCI-599 Assignment 2

-- homework1: contains code for the implementation of linear regression, k-nearest neighbors, and logistic regression.
+- CSCI599-Assignment1: contains code for the implementation of forward and backward passes, widely-used optimizers, and training procedure of a neural network.
-- homework2: contains code for the implementation of PL-Resolution algorithm for propositional logic.
+- CSCI599-Assignment2: contains code for the implementation of Recurrent Neural Networks (RNNs) and popular generative model, Generative Adversarial Networks (GANs).